 Pros: Works on desktop web and mobile web, more reliable than pixel tracking, less sensitive to browser restrictions.

 Cons: Implementation is more complex than pixel tracking, browser and cookie restrictions still apply, cannot track cross-channel, difficult to troubleshoot.

 Conclusion: Cut Out the Cookies, Pivot to Postbacks

 We stand by our point: All tracking cookies, whether first-party or third-party, will hurt your tracking health in the end.
 When superior solutions like postbacks are available, there’s no need to risk your campaign health with either one.

 For the short list of pros and cons, plus how postbacks compare to cookie-based tracking, read “Pixels vs. Postbacks: Which Tracking Method Should You Be Using?”

-For a more in-depth (and entertaining) look at all of these tracking methods, download our new white paper: How to Become a Track Star: Your Guide to Tracking for Performance Marketing Campaigns.
+For a more in-depth (and entertaining) look at all of these tracking methods, download our new white paper: How to Become a Track Star.

 Performance marketers who continue to rely on the dying third-party cookie do so at their own risk.
 Whether the same fate awaits first-party tracking cookies is unknown, but we don’t suggest waiting around to find out.